FREE SHIPPING on orders over $75 International: over $250

 Here is the step-by-step process:

-1. a small hole is made in the rind of the top of the citrus fruit
+1. A small hole is made in the rind of the top of the citrus fruit

-3. after the peel has been well separated from the fruit, it gets stuffed with the pu-erh tea:
+3. After the peel has been well separated from the fruit, it gets stuffed with the Pu-erh tea:

 - the tea is stuffed and pressed carefully, to avoid breaking the gentle citrus peel

-- chen pi tea with small cracks is still commonly sold and is perfectly fine, however perfect whole chen pi demands a much higher price; this requires much skill from the tea masters
+- Chen Pi tea with small cracks is still commonly sold and is perfectly fine; however, perfect whole Chen Pi demands a much higher price.
+This requires much skill from the tea masters

-4. the tea-stuffed chen pi is then dried using one of the conventional methods:
+4. the tea-stuffed Chen Pi is then dried using one of the conventional methods:

-- the drying of the tea-stuffed citruses requires the most skill from the tea masters.
-Improper drying methods might result in a ruined product or a tea that is too bitter and sharp.
-The perfect chen pi tea should be smooth with a lingering sweetness.
+oven-dried, sun-dried, or dried in a specially heated room.
+The drying of the tea-stuffed citruses requires the most skill from the tea masters.
+Traditionally, sun-drying was the preferred method, but modern producers often use controlled drying rooms for consistency.
+Improper drying can result in an overly sharp or unpleasant taste.
+The perfect Chen Pi tea should be smooth with a lingering sweetness.

 How To Brew Chen Pi Tea